-America's Anchorman is away, and this is your undocumented Anchorman sitting in.
+America's Anchorman is away, and this is your undocumented anchor man sitting in.

 No supporting paperwork whatsoever.

-But I'm here on the Rush before Christmas.
+But I'm here on the Rush Before Christmas.

-Monday we will have a best of rush.
+Monday we will have a best of Rush.

-And Tuesday we're back live with Mark Belling.
+And Tuesday, we're back live with Mark Belling.

-Uh I'll uh I'll be in.
+I'll be in.

-Uh Iowa Caucus Day, which is now just about a week and a half away.
+He returns for the big, exciting day, Iowa Caucus Day, which is now just about a week and a half away.

-The latest polls, the latest polls show that Ron Paul is in the lead, has a one-point lead over Mitt Romney, who in turn has a one-point lead uh over Newt Gingrich.
+The latest polls, the latest polls show that Ron Paul is in the lead, has a one-point lead over Mitt Romney, who in turn has a one-point lead over Newt Gingrich.

-Uh Mr. Snardley is not a uh is not a Ron Paul fan.
+If Ron Paul wins Iowa, Mr. Snardly is not a Ron Paul fan.

-He wasn't a Herman Cain fan either.
+He wasn't a Herman Kane fan either.

-Uh was he's certainly not a Ron Paul fan.
+He's certainly not a Rod Paul fan.

-I'm not a Ron I'm not a Ron Paul fan.
+I'm not a Ron Paul fan.

 You know, I like all the small government constitutional stuff.

-I put it in my newsletter, it doesn't mean I wrote it.
+I put it in my newsletter.

 I don't know who did write it.

-That's uh that's my point.
+That's my point.

 I'm not even bothered about the Martin Luther King thing one way or the other.